 Disinfect your sink anytime it comes into contact with raw meat.
 You should also rinse the sink out daily or after each use.
 After that, you want to deep clean a stainless steel sink at least once a week.

 What Tools Do I Need to Clean a Stainless Steel Sink?

-While you can certainly opt for commercial disinfectants and stainless steel cleaners, you don’t actually need to purchase them if you don’t want to.
+While you can opt for commercial disinfectants and stainless steel cleaners, you don’t need to purchase them if you don’t want to.
 When learning how to clean a stainless steel sink, most of the things you need are probably already in your pantry or cupboards.
 These simple items will help you take care of a dull finish, stains, as well as minor scratches.